origin https://github.com/jennybc/happy-git-with-r (fetch) ## origin https://github.com/jennybc/happy-git-with-r (push)

 git remote rename happygit hg

 git remote set-url can be used to change the URL for a remote.

 This is sometimes useful if you initially set up a remote using HTTPS, but now want to use SSH instead (or vice versa).

 One fairly common workflow is you initially cloned a repository on GitHub

 locally (without forking it), but now want to create your own fork and push

-changes to it.
-As described earlier, it is common to call the main repository
+As described earlier, it is common to call the source repository

 upstream and to call your fork

 So, in this case, you need to first rename the existing remote (from